FlagPal/flagpal-for-laravel/README.md

 With this concept in mind, you can start resolving your features by chaining Experiments or Experiences one after another, and passing your features every time.

 #### Pennant
 As this is a Laravel package, it comes with a Laravel Pennant driver.
 FlagPal works completely with or without the driver.
-Examples will include usage for both cases.
+This section focuses on Pennant usage; for standalone (non-Pennant) examples, see "Using without Laravel Pennant" below.
 Keep in mind that FlagPal's goal is to give you **options**, while Pennant is rather opinionated.
 All of Pennant's and FlagPal's features coexist and may simply need a bit more verbose configuration.
 Since there is a lot of Laravel "magic" going behind the hood, please see this section on how to configure the Laravel Pennant driver.